-The packet domain GPRS transparently transports PDP PDUs between external networks and MSs.
-All PDP PDUs are encapsulated and decapsulated for GPRS-routeing purposes.
-Encapsulation functionality exists at the MS, at the UTRAN, at the SGSN, and at the GGSN.
+GPRS transparently transports PDP PDUs between external networks and MSs.
+All PDP PDUs are encapsulated and decapsulated for GPRS routeing purposes.
+Encapsulation functionality exists at the MS, at the SGSN, and at the GGSN.
 Encapsulation allows PDP PDUs to be delivered to and associated with the correct PDP context in the MS, the SGSN, or the GGSN.
-Two different encapsulation schemes are used; one for the GPRS-backbone network between two GSNs and between an SGSN and UTRAN, and one for the GPRS connection between SGSN and MS.
+Two different encapsulation schemes are used; one for the GPRS backbone network between two GSNs, and one for the GPRS connection between SGSN and MS.

 In the PTP case, eEncapsulation requires that the MS is attached to GPRS, and that the PDP Context Activation procedure has been executed.
-If the GPRS Attach or PDP Context Activation procedures cannot be successfully executed, then uplink-bound PDP PDUs are discarded in the MS. If these procedures have not been executed when a downlink-bound PDP PDU arrives in the GGSN, then the downlink PDP PDU shall be discarded, rejected, or the Network-Requested PDP Context Activation procedure shall be initiated.
+If the GPRS Attach or PDP Context Activation procedures cannot be successfully executed, then uplink PDP PDUs are discarded in the MS. If these procedures have not been executed when a downlink PDP PDU arrives in the GGSN, then the downlink PDP PDU shall be discarded, rejected, or the Network-Requested PDP Context Activation procedure shall be initiated.

-9.6.1 Encapsulation Between SGSNs and GGSN
+9.6.1 Encapsulation Between SGSN and GGSN

-The GPRS packet domain PLMN backbone network encapsulates a PDP PDU with a GPRS Tunnelling Protocol header, and inserts this GTP PDU in a TCP PDU or UDP PDU that again is inserted in an IP PDU.
+The GPRS backbone network encapsulates a PDP PDU with a GPRS Tunnelling Protocol header, and inserts this GTP PDU in a TCP PDU or UDP PDU that again is inserted in an IP PDU.
 The IP and GTP PDU headers contain the GSN addresses and tunnel endpoint identifier necessary to uniquely address a GSN PDP context.